MissJoyy/API-Deployment-with-Fastapi/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all the free available resource made available online.
+I would like to thank my Azubi Africa Trainers Miss Rachel Appiah-Kubi and Glen Anum for their guidance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>